Back

 This article covers the most frequently asked questions about streaming data.

-Streaming data refers to data that continuously flows from a source to a destination to be processed and analyzed in near real time.
+As the name implies, a data stream consists of data that continuously flows from a source to a destination to be processed and analyzed in near real time.
 Think about the continuous arrival of data relating to stock prices or the task of finding the closest car for transportation.

-While the noun “streaming data” describes the character of data itself, the verb “data streaming” refers to the act of producing, or working with, such data.
+While the noun “data stream” describes the character of data itself, the verb “data streaming” refers to the act of producing, or working with, such data.
 Again, you might see these used interchangeably, even if that doesn’t make linguistic sense.
-Regardless, we should all know what we’re talking about when referring to “data streaming” or “streaming data.”
+Regardless, we should all know what we’re talking about when referring to “data streams”, “data streaming” or “streaming data.”

 How does data streaming compare to batch processing?